Turkey sees France's Hollande lifting EU veto

 Bagis said the presidency was largely symbolic and Turkey would continue working on membership criteria with the European Commission.

-"We will not be forced into recognising a country we have not recognised so far just because others call it the president," Bagis said.
+"We will not be forced into recognizing a country we have not recognized so far just because others call it the president," Bagis said.

 "No chapter will open during this time, because we have declared we will not engage with the president, but we expect several chapters to open in the subsequent period when Ireland takes over the presidency," he said.